rpicolet/droidACK/README.md

 effort include:
 - Integration of/with Adapters, navigational widgets (tabs, for example), and standard navigational events (back, up, and such)
-- Use of late binding and/or dependecy injection for increased decoupling between Models, Views, and Controls
+- Use of late binding and/or dependency injection for increased decoupling between Models, Views, and Controls
 - Migration to Android Studio
 - Documentation and examples for the current state of affairs.